-Recently a client asked me to replace the floor on her small back porch.
-At 3 feet wide, it was pretty useless for anything other than collecting stuff, so she wanted to increase the width by more than a foot, plus add a wavy outer edge that would meander around a large Rose O’Sharon shrub and mimic the winding curves of her cottage garden.
+My customer wanted to increase the width of her 3-foot- wide porch by more than a foot, plus add a wavy outer edge that would meander around a large Rose O’Sharon shrub and mimic the winding curves of her cottage garden

-The customer chose 5/4 x 6 mahogany for the decking, which would provide some extra beef where the boards hung out past the band.
-But in order to get the cantilever, I would have to run the joists in the same direction as the decking, with horizontal blocking in between for support.
-I tried laying out the framing on 16-inch centers, which looked okay except for a couple of places where a joist landed directly under a gap in the flooring — a prime spot for dirt and debris to collect.
-I figured nothing was limiting me to a 16-inch layout, so I did a quick mockup with some decking scraps and adjusted the joist spacing to avoid this situation.
+The customer chose 5/4 x 6 mahogany for the decking.
+I tried laying out the framing on 16-inch centers, which looked okay except for a couple of places where a joist landed directly under a gap in the flooring, so I did a quick mockup with some decking scraps and came up with a 16-13/16-inch layout to avoid the problem.